Ultrafast Photonics within the European Research Council (ERC) project TIMING (2019)

 Email firstname.lastname@example.org if you have a question about your eligibility for the project.

-The latest date for applications is 01 Jan 2019.
-However, early application is advised because the post will be filled as soon as possible.
+Early application is advised because the post will be filled as soon as a suitable applicant can be found

 First payment of bursary: Within the first month